Distributed UAV Formation Control Robust to Relative Pose Measurement Noise: The proposed method

+In this section, we will discuss the core idea used for addressing the sensory noise in a 1D system, and in section \ref{sec:extension_to_4D} we will expand it to the $\mathbb{R}^3\times\mat{S}^1$ case from section \ref{sec:fec}. \red{ We call the proposed technique \emph{restraining}. }

-If the system was continuous, then a normally distributed observation noise would not be an issue, since its effects would tend to cancel out before having any observable effect.
-However, in a real digital system such as the one discussed here, the sampling rate of relative-localization sensors is limited.
-This means that a given measurement error will affect the behavior of a formation for a non-infinitesimal time period, which we need to suppress. \red{The FEC is analyzed primarily as a discrete-time system, where each agent moves linearly based on the latest observation.
-The observations are delivered with constant rate, as this allows us to take into account the detrimental effects of sensory noise that scale with the sampling period.}
+In a real system such as the one discussed here, the sampling rate of relative-localization sensors is limited.
+This means that a given measurement error will affect the behavior of a formation for a non-zero time period.
+Noisy measurements are assumed to be delivered with a constant rate, and upon receiving each new measurement the agents use it to calculate a desired velocity to execute until the next measurement is received. \red{ The state of the system during the time of an upcoming measurement can be predicted based on the state during previous measurement, the values of the measurement and the update period.
+This makes it possible to analyze the \ac{FEC} as a discrete-time system. }

-\subsection{\red{Proportional control with noise}}
+\subsubsection{Proportional control with noise}

-\red{ Let us analyze what will be the behavior of a simple single-agent system if it is subject to proportional control and a Gaussian observation noise.
-For the sake of simplicity, we will present this idea with a one-dimensional version of the control action represented by the term $\left(\vect{p}_{ij}^m-\vect{p}_{ij}^d\right)$.
+We analyze the behavior of a simple single-agent system using proportional control with measurements burdened with Gaussian noise.
+For the sake of simplicity, we will present this idea with a one-dimensional version of the control action.